kerl/kerl/CONTRIBUTING.md

 We try to have as many of `kerl`'s features tested as possible.
 Everything that a user can do, and is repeatable in any way, should be tested, to guarantee backwards compatible.

+## Adding support for your Linux distribution to scan for build pre-requisites

+Erlang needs several packages to build correctly - many of which may or may not be present on a fresh OS install or docker image, so as a convenience, kerl tests for these packages before it attempts to build.

+We currently have tests for many popular Linux distributions but the sheer number of them means we may not have support for yours.
+If you want to add it, here is what we are looking for:

+* starting around line 700 are a series of `_KPP_<distro>_` parameters.
+* Inspect the `/etc/os-release` file and find out what your distribution is called there
+* Use that name to name your variables.
+* Add a new function in the style of `_rpm()` `_dpkg()` etc to probe your distribution's package manager
+* Add the list of packages corresponding to names used by the package manager in another variable
+* Add the package probe function name to a new variable so kerl knows how to drive its testing
+* Test locally and submit the output from that test as a comment in your PR

 ## Submitting your changes

 ### Code Style